StateVoicesNational/Spoke/docs/HOWTO_DEVELOPMENT_LOCAL_SETUP.md

 ## Getting started

+The following is the reccomended developer set-up.
+If you prefer, [click here for instructions for a minimalist set-up.](HOWTO_MINIMALIST_DEPLOY.md)

 ### Downloading

 1. Install the Node version listed in `.nvmrc`.
 [NVM](https://github.com/creationix/nvm) is one way to do this (from the spoke directory):